workergnome/exquisite_donut/README.md

 The computers **MUST** be numbered with ascending values.
 For each monitor, the drawing on the monitor to its left **MUST** have id that is either a larger number or zero, and the  drawing on the monitor to its right **MUST** be a smaller number.
 The only exception is computer zero, which **MUST** have a monitor with a higher ID number to its right.

-*(These rules **SHOULD** create a ring of computers with ascending IDs in a clockwise direction, rolling over at zero.
+*(These rules should create a ring of computers with ascending IDs in a clockwise direction, rolling over at zero.
 There is no requirement that the numbers are directly adjacent to each other.)*

 #### Rule 2:  OSC Message Sending